Pinault Collection: Paris: Bourse de Commerce

 In April 2016, François Pinault and the Council of Paris announced plans to convert the city's landmark building Bourse de Commerce into a contemporary art museum.
 The renovation project reportedly cost over 100 million euros.
-The museum will host around 10 exhibitions per year.
-According to François Pinault, the new museum will work in coordination with its Venetian sister museums.
-Collaborations with other Parisian art institutions are also planned.
+The museum would host around 10 exhibitions per year.
+According to François Pinault, the new museum would work in coordination with its Venetian sister museums.
+Collaborations with other Parisian art institutions were also planned.

 François Pinault entrusted Tadao Ando again for this renovation.
 He teamed up with Pierre-Antoine Gatier (architect-in-chief of the French National Heritage), as well as Lucy Niney and Thibault Marca of NeM agency, and Setec Bâtiment for the engineering of the project.
 The façades, the roof and the circular painting in the building's dome were rehabilitated.
 A 30-feet high and 100-feet in diameter concrete cylinder built beneath the central cupola serves as the main exhibition gallery, a "building within a building".
 The project covers a 32,000 square feet modular exhibition surface and a restaurant on the 3rd floor.
 The French designers Ronan & Erwan Bouroullec were entrusted with the museum's interior and exterior furnishings.
 The museum opened on 22 May 2021.